 Overview

-Schizophrenia is a mental health condition involving what some may describe as a break from reality, in the medical world, you may hear the term psychosis being used.
+Schizophrenia according to the ‘biomedical model’ is a mental health condition involving what some may describe as a break from reality, in the medical world, you may hear the term psychosis being used.

 Schizophrenia impacts a person’s thoughts, perceptions, and behaviour and is often inclusive of feelings of paranoia.
 This can lead a person to act in a way that they would not usually which can be perceived as unusual or at times reckless by others.